 Total production expenses for the three months ended March 31, 2007 were \$4.3 million compared to \$3.3 million in the three months ended March 31, 2006.
 The Company matches production expenses with crude oil sales.
 Any production expenses associated with unsold crude oil inventory are capitalized.
-Expenses in the three months ended March 31, 2007 were higher than in the three months ended March 31, 2006 due in part to higher insurance costs, higher boat rental costs, higher FPSO costs and a one time customs charge associated with the temporary importation of the standby vessel for the FPSO.
+Expenses in the three months ended March 31, 2006 due in part to higher insurance costs, higher boat rental costs, higher FPSO costs and a one time customs charge associated with the temporary importation of the standby vessel for the FPSO.